Contact Information

 Biography

-Dr. Andrea L Smith-Moore (She,Her, Sis, Queen) identifes as an Evolutionary scholar activist.
+Dr. Andrea L Smith (She,Her, Sis, Queen) identifes as an Evolutionary scholar activist.
 She serves as an Associate Professor in Ethnic Studies (Pan African Studies) at Sacramento State, and Director of the Cooper-Woodson Enhancement Program.

 She teaches general Ethnic Studies and African American centered courses including, “Protest in Hip Hop,” “Black Images in Popular Culture” and “Cinematic Representations of Pan African Identities.”
 Dr. Moore has over eighteen years of teaching experience in higher education working with the Department for Behavioral Social Sciences at Sacramento City College, and the African American and African Studies Department at the University of California, Davis.

-Dr. Andrea L.S.
-Moore received her Ph.D. in Cultural Studies from the University of California, Davis.
+Dr. Andrea L.Smith received her Ph.D. in Cultural Studies from the University of California, Davis.
 Her academic brand focuses on Ethnic History and Socio-Cultural Production.
 She is a media educational and cultural curator consultant for DreamooreLLC.
 Moore attributes growing up in Richmond and Oakland, CA during her adolescent years as instrumental in her academic narratives.

 Moore’s research is centered in Pan-African Studies, Hip Hop and Social Movements, African American Film, Sacred Womanism Studies, Critical Anti-Race Pedagogical Initiatives, and Black Visual Media Culture.

-Moore concurrently is serving as the Director for The Cooper-Woodson College Enhancement Program, which is focused on Leadership, Scholarship, and Service.
+Smith concurrently is serving as the Director for The Cooper-Woodson College Enhancement Program, which is focused on Leadership, Scholarship, and Service.
 She is also a faculty mentor of the Ronald E. McNair Post Baccalaureate Achievement Program.

-Moore also enjoys combining her research with public speaking, some of which include:
+Smith also enjoys combining her research with public speaking, some of which include:

 Moore, Andrea.
 “Black Gazing in Digital Communities as a Form of Collective Activism,” In, Race and Ethnicity: Moving from Sociological Imagination to Sociological Mindfulness, Cognella Academic Publishing.
 2021.
 Second Edition forthcoming 2024.